Gabriel Allon: Gabriel's team

-Eli Lavon — a former Office agent who is now a professor of biblical archaeology at Hebrew University in Jerusalem.
+Eli Lavon — a former Office Neviot (the Office's surveillance division) officer who is now a professor of biblical archaeology at Hebrew University in Jerusalem.
 The wispy haired professor is usually on an excavation when Gabriel recruits him to take part in another job.
 Their history together dates back to Gabriel Allon's first mission, Operation Wrath of God, for which Lavon was an ayin, a tracker and surveillance specialist.
-He is known as the finest street surveillance operative that the Office has ever produced; No recruit graduates from the Office training academy without spending a few days studying at the feet of Eli Lavon.
+He is known as the finest street surveillance operative that the Office has ever produced; no recruit graduates from the Office training academy without spending a few days studying at the feet of Eli Lavon.
 After the Wrath of God operation he resigned from the Office and moved to Vienna, where until the bombing at the beginning of the 4th novel, he was the director of a very successful Holocaust restitution research and investigative agency named the Bureau of Wartime Claims and Inquiries.
 Lavon is shown to speak fluent English, German, Hebrew and Russian, as well as passable French.
 It is stated that Lavon is several years older than Gabriel and that he has known Gabriel longer and better than anyone else among the supporting cast, except Ari Shamron.
+Upon becoming director general, Gabriel appoints him as the chief of Neviot, the Office's electronic and physical surveillance division.

+Mikhail Abramov — Moscow-born former special forces officer currently on loan to the Office from the IDF's elite Sayeret Matkal special operations unit.
+Has been described as Gabriel without a conscience, having dismantled a large portion of the upper echelons of Hamas and Islamic Jihad "practically by himself".
+As the member of the team with the most advanced combat/special forces training (armed, hand to hand, and otherwise) aside from Gabriel, Mikhail usually acts as Gabriel's motorcycle driver on drive-by hits (or vice versa), as well as his primary partner while executing targets on foot.
+Was romantically linked to Sarah Bancroft.
+Eventually falls in love with and marries Natalie Mizrahi.

+Yaakov Rossman — an longtime case officer in Shabak's Arab Affairs department, running agents and sources inside the West Bank and Gaza.
+Speaks fluent Arabic, English, Hebrew and German.
+Known as one of Shabak's most skilled interrogators.
+Dark-haired with pockmarked cheeks, he plays a prominent role in most of Gabriel's field operations, usually present while conducting surveillance, armed assaults as well as kidnappings.
+Occasionally acts as Gabriel's driver.
+Is later appointed by Gabriel to become chief of the Office's special operations division.